 11 because many of the Jews were turning away and believing in Jesus because of him.

-3. Judas Iscariot uses the poor in his hypocritical opposition to the wasteful use of an expensive oil.
+While Mary shows her love for Jesus without counting the cost, Judas Iscariot was busy computing how much money he will pocket when he delivers Jesus to the authorities.
+Meanwhile, he uses the poor in his hypocritical opposition to the wasteful use of an expensive oil.
 Even today, the poor are always used and abused by some people especially politicians but real service to them is apparently lacking.